17 years of age

 Statutory rape is a term that means that someone had sex with another person who was not old enough to give legal consent.

-CRS 18-3-402 defines the offense of sexual assault, which is the language used to describe statutory rape and forcible rape charges in Colorado.
+CRS 18-3-402 defines the offense of sexual assault under Colorado criminal law, which is the language used to describe statutory rape and forcible rape charges.
 It involves:

 - any sexual intrusion

 This includes instances where a person is not able to give legal consent, such as those who are too young.
 Penalties differ depending on the age of the offender and the “victim.”
 It can be a felony or a misdemeanor.
 See our article on the Colorado Sex Offender Registry.